stefanos1316/sendMail/README.md

 So I think we should stick with the (1) and choose more generic frameworks.

-# Supervised Algorithms
-There are two categories of machine learning algorithms we can test: (1) standard machine learning algorithms (e.g., linear regression, naive bayes, k-means) and (2) deep learning algoriths (e.g., Feedforward Neural Networks, Convolutional Neural Networks, Recurrent Neural Networks).
-I am not sure how much time it will take to implement just one of this using a framework.
-However, we need to find a method on how to select the best candidates.

-MK: It would be more interesting to look at deep learning algorithms.
-If we check both, deep learning and starndard algorithms, we can possibly have another RQ for that.
-Note that we should use the tasks for all stardard and deep learning algorithms.

-SG: After reading some papers from FSE and ICSE, I believe that people do not use a standard methodology to pick the candidate algorithms.
-But, I have found that most of them are using Resnet (e.g., 110) and Covn2D for the neural networks.
-I believe we should included in this work.
-Moreover, I have found Resnet implementations for the frameworks we have selected that are using the cifar10.
-Also, regarding the standard ML algorithms, we may use some of the following:

-* k Nearest Neighbor (KNN)
-* Naive Bayes
-* Decision Trees
-* Linear Regression
-* Support Vector Machines (SVM)

-# Unsupervised Algorithms

-MK: Are we going to include algorithms based on unsupervised learning (without known labelling)?
-For instance, we can consider the use of machine learning techniques such as LSA, LDA, and word embeddings to create clusters from high-dimensional text datasets.
-IMHO, it would be very interesting if we can use for that data sets from the software engineering community.
-(To check the EMSE paper presented above.)

 # Tasks
 There is a really nice and diverse [data-set](https://github.com/tensorflow/datasets) for research purposes available under the Tensorflow repository [5].